-Sterling K. Brown: Unfortunately I feel like a lot of the issues that the show was dealing with are still very much in the forefront of the American consciousness and the world consciousness today.
-Police misconduct was at the heart of the defense and Johnny Cochran did a masterful job at putting that defense at the forefront of the jury’s conscience as opposed to the double homicide of Ron [Goldman] and Nicole [Brown Simpson].
+Brown: Unfortunately, I feel like a lot of the issues that the show was dealing with are still very much in the forefront of the American consciousness and the world consciousness today.
+Police misconduct was at the heart of the defense, and Johnny Cochran did a masterful job at putting that defense at the forefront of the jury’s conscience as opposed to the double homicide of Ron [Goldman] and Nicole [Brown Simpson].

-We’ve seen many Black men lose their life over the past couple of years.
-Not only just heard about it.
-We’ve actually seen it [in] many a major city in the United States – New York City, St. Louis, Missouri, from Cleveland to Baltimore.
+We’ve seen many Black men lose their lives over the past couple of years, not only just heard about it.
+We’ve actually seen it [in] many a major city in the United States—New York City, St. Louis, Missouri, from Cleveland to Baltimore.
 It was those sorts of incidents that were very much prevalent in the forefront of that jury’s conscience that allowed them to believe that this man [O.J.
 Simpson] could have been set up.

-This Is Us premieres on NBC on September 20, 10pm ET.
-The Emmy Awards will air on Sunday September 18, 7pm ET on ABC.
+This Is Us premieres on NBC on Tuesday, September 20 at 10 p.m.
+ET.
+The Emmy Awards show will air on Sunday, Sept.
+18 at 7 p.m.
+ET on ABC.